 The hosts, commodities, industries, and businesses impacted by pests span the country nationally, and it is appropriate to address the risks from an agro-ecosystem perspective.
 APHIS believes the commodity/ecosystem approach will provide a holistic framework for prevention, preparedness, response, and recovery from invasive pests of regulatory significance.
 APHIS realizes the value of engaging stakeholders throughout this continuum, especially when communicating about pest risks, jointly setting survey priorities, and leveraging resources across organizational boundaries.
 It is imperative that the CAPS community communicate the goals and objectives of the CAPS program.
 Open dialogue at the national and state level with industry and other stakeholders is of vital importance for the success of CAPS.
-In order to facilitate this dialogue, PPQ has provided a categorization of pest threats in the form of a prioritized pest list, commodity and taxon-based pest lists, standardized methodology for survey, and other resources.
+In order to facilitate this dialogue, PPQ has provided a categorization of pest threats in the form of a Prioritized Pest List, Commodity and Taxon-based Pest Lists, Standardized Methodology for Survey, and other Resources.

 The CAPS program is managed by the Pest Detection Management Team (PDMT).
-The PDMT consists of the PPQ National Survey Coordinator (NSC) in Policy Management (PM), the PPQ National Operations Manager (NOM) for Pest Detection in Field Operations (FO), and the PPQ Program Leader for CAPS Support, Center for Plant Health Science and Technology (CPHST) in Science & Technology (S&T).
+The PDMT consists of the PPQ National Policy Manager for Pest Detection (NPM) in Policy Management (PM), the PPQ National Operations Manager (NOM) for Pest Detection in Field Operations (FO), and the PPQ Program Leader for CAPS Support, Center for Plant Health Science and Technology (CPHST) in Science & Technology (S&T).
 The PDMT has overall responsibility for program policies, operations, and scientific support of the CAPS program.
 The PDMT is supported by the National CAPS Committee (NCC).
 The NCC is composed of representatives from each of the core constituencies in the CAPS community.
 Responsibilities for the PDMT and the NCC also are found in the National CAPS Committee (NCC) Bylaws.

 The National CAPS Committee will revise the National Survey Guidelines when annually reviewing the policy, strategy, and performance of the CAPS program.
 The NCC also will approve annually a "Priority Pest List."
 This list will include the Commodity and Taxonomic Survey Pests, as well as Pests of Economic and Environmental Importance (OPEP Prioritized List).
-The Priority Pest List will be based on input by PPQ, the States, the Center for Plant Health Science and Technology (CPHST), National Identification Services (NIS), and commodity organizations.
-A transparent process for assessing pests for the Priority Pest List has been implemented States will select from the Priority Pest List to complete the Priority Surveys in CAPS (and National Priority Surveys under Farm Bill Goal 1 Survey).
+The Priority Pest List will be based on input by PPQ, the States, Center for Plant Health Science and Technology (CPHST), National Identification Services (NIS), and commodity organizations.
+A transparent process for assessing pests for the Priority Pest List has been implemented.
+States will select from the Priority Pest List to complete the Priority Surveys in CAPS (and National Priority Surveys under Farm Bill Goal 1 Survey).